Henri Leighton

-Henri Leighton (1917 in Memphis – May 21, 2004 in Plainfield) was an American photographer and technical writer on photography, noted for his mid-century pictures of African-American children playing in city streets.
+Henri Leighton (born Levi; June 30, 1917 – May 21, 2004) was an American photographer and technical writer on photography, noted for his mid-century pictures of African-American children playing in city streets.
 In his fifties he abandoned photography for a later career, teaching himself jewellery, which he sold commercially.

 Early life and education

-Henri Leighton was born in 1917 in Memphis, son of Theo and Janet Shuster Levi and received a bachelor’s degree in English literature from the University of Mississippi in 1938.
+Henri Leighton was born in 1917 in Memphis, son of Theo Levi, a merchant and son of German immigrants; and Janet Shuster Levi.
+He received a bachelor’s degree in English literature from the University of Mississippi in 1938.
 He served as a cryptographer in the Army Air Force during World War II.

 Photographer and writer

 Leighton's photographs show a consistent interest in childhood and closeness, and in the street photography genre in which he practiced he also shot night scenes and radically motion-blurred images of the hectic Times Square precinct.
 He used an early example of single-lens reflex camera, the 35 mm format Exakta, and the Contax 35mm rangefinder.